-Tackling hypertension – or high blood pressure – is a top priority for Lambeth Together.
+Tackling hypertension – or high blood pressure – is a top priority for Lambeth Together as outlined in Our health, Our Lambeth (Lambeth Together’s five year health and care plan).
 This links to our partnership’s aspirations to support people to lead healthy lives, to detect health conditions early and empower people to manage these conditions and avoid complications.

-Our aim in the Neighbourhood and Wellbeing Alliance is to increase the number of people with known hypertension whose target blood pressure is achieved.
+Our aim in the Neighbourhood and Wellbeing Delivery Alliance (NWDA) is to increase the number of people with known hypertension whose achieve their target blood pressure.
 Within this, we have a focus on inequalities, since high blood pressure affects some groups within our community much more than others.

 Our key areas of focus

 - reducing inequality by understanding the experiences of hypertension amongst communities experiencing the greatest inequalities in Lambeth

 - reviewing and refreshing the hypertension referral pathway, considering feedback from people who have high blood pressure